ENFORCEMENT

 child is placed in a foster care placement with DCFS, it is the responsibility

 of DCFS to apply to become payee of the child’s benefit.
-DCFS provides a report in SAFE [DCFS’s statewide automated child
+DCFS provides a report in SAFE

-welfare information system (SACWIS)] that can be accessed by CIC workers to
+[DCFS’s statewide automated child welfare information system (SACWIS)] that can

-determine if a credit should be given.
+be accessed by CIC workers to determine if a credit should be given.

-NOTE 2: Do not give the NCP credit for SSI benefits
+not give the NCP credit for SSI benefits that are received by the child based

-NOTE 3: When a child receives SSR benefits based on a
+a child receives SSR benefits based on a parent’s death, do not give the living

-support obligation for the SSR benefit paid each month, since the child
+parent credit against his/her current support obligation for the SSR benefit

-receives the SSR benefits based on the death of the OTHER parent.
+paid each month, since the child receives the SSR benefits based on the death

 NOTE 4: A